swup/cli/README.md

   -c, --crawl  Crawl site

     Crawl the site for all public URLs and validate all found pages.
 Requires the --url flag as a base URL.

+  -l, --limit=<value>  Limit

+    Limit the number of pages to validate when crawling or reading from a sitemap.

   -p, --parallel  Parallel